Snooker

 In 1875, army officer Neville Chamberlain, stationed in India, devised a set of rules that combined black pool and pyramids.
 The word snooker was a well-established derogatory term used to describe inexperienced or first-year military personnel.
 In the early 20th century, snooker was predominantly played in the United Kingdom, where it was considered a "gentleman's sport" until the early 1960s before growing in popularity as a national pastime and eventually spreading overseas.
 The standard rules of the game were first established in 1919 when the Billiards Association and Control Club was formed.
 As a professional sport, snooker is now governed by the World Professional Billiards and Snooker Association.

 The World Snooker Championship first took place in 1927, and Joe Davis, a key figure and pioneer in the early growth of the sport, won fifteen successive world championships between 1927 and 1946.
 The "modern era" of snooker began in 1969 after the broadcaster BBC commissioned the television series Pot Black, later airing daily coverage of the World Championship which was first televised in 1978.
-The most prominent players of the modern era are Ray Reardon (1970s), Steve Davis (1980s) and Stephen Hendry (1990s), each winning at least six world titles.
-Since 2000, Ronnie O'Sullivan has won the World Championship seven times, most recently in 2022.
+The most prominent players of the modern era are Ray Reardon (1970s), Steve Davis (1980s), Stephen Hendry (1990s), and Ronnie O'Sullivan (2000s to 2020s) each winning at least six world titles.
+Both Hendry and O'Sullivan have won the World Championship seven times, Hendry most recently in 1999 and O'Sullivan in 2022.

-Top professional players compete in regular tournaments around the world, earning millions of pounds on the World Snooker Tour—a circuit of international events featuring competitors of many different nationalities.
+Top professional players compete in regular tournaments around the world, earning millions of pounds on the World Snooker Tour—a circuit of international events featuring competitors of many nationalities.
 The World Championship, the UK Championship and the Masters together make up the Triple Crown Series and are considered by many players to be the most highly valued titles.
 The main professional tour is open to both male and female players, and there is a separate women's tour organised by World Women's Snooker.
 Competitive snooker is also available to non-professional players, including seniors and people with disabilities.
-The popularity of snooker has led to the creation of many variations based on the standard game but with different rules or equipment, including six-red snooker, the short-lived "snooker plus" and the more recent Snooker Shoot Out version.
+The popularity of snooker has led to the creation of many variations based on the standard game but with different rules or equipment, including six-red snooker, the short-lived "snooker plus" and the more recent Snooker Shoot Out and Snooker 900 versions.